Webex Webhook Actions

 1. The adaptive card file is already loaded for you and stored in the adaptive_card_content variable.
 Expand the send_card function to send the adaptive card content as an attachment to a message.
 As indicated, the text will only be visible if the client cannot render the card.

+Scroll up a bit in the file to find the send_card function.
 Remove the pass statement and replace it with the following:

 2. Now we have the ability to respond with a card.
 Save your file in VS Code then start (or restart) your Flask app by clicking Debug > Start Debugging (or Restart Debugging, if already started).